INF800/whoami/_posts/flutter/2021-10-03-flutter-baiscs.md

 >
 > see the whole code in blog page.

-There are two types of widgets - `Row` and `Column`.
+There are two types of body widgets - `Row` and `Column`.
 We will be mostly using column because of landscape orientation.

-Types of body widgets:

-- Column
-- Row

 Types of axes: Axes are lines along screen.
 These are keys to `Column` or `Row` widget.